critocrito/sugarcube/packages/plugin-tika/README.md

 ### `tika_location` plugin

-This plugin parses any location specified with the `tika.location_field` configuration options.
-This allows to fetch, e.g. a url inside of the unit.
+This plugin parses any location specified using the `tika_location_field` query type.
+This fetches the text and meta data of e.g. a url inside the unit.

 ```
-sugarcube -Q google_search:Keith\ Johnstone -p google_search,tika_location --tika.location_field href
+sugarcube -Q google_search:Keith\ Johnstone \
+          -Q tika_location_field:href \
+          -p google_search,tika_location
 ```

-**Configuration Options**:

-- `tika.location_field`: Specify the field name to look for the location of the URI or file to parse.
-Defaults to `location`.
+The text and meta data are added into the `_sc_media` collection and placed directly on the unit as well, e.g. if the location field is `href`, the `href_text` and `href_meta` fields are added to the unit.

 ### `tika_export` plugin